OHBA-analysis/osl-docs/pages/docs/oat.md

 oat.first_level.mni_coords=[20 -12 18; 22 -10 18]; % need to be num_coords x 3
 ```

-This mask needs to be a subset of the mask used in the source_recon level.
-To view the results in the ROI, see the section on "Viewing the results".
+This mask needs to be a subset of the mask used in the `source_recon` level.
+To view the results in the ROI, see the section on [Viewing the results](#viewing-the-results).

 ##### Continuous